Scientific Name

 How to Grow and Care

-Nananthus are easy and rewarding plants.
+The members of the genus Nananthus are easy and rewarding plants.
 In the wild, they are summer growers but often behave as winter growers in cultivation.
-Coming from a more continental part of South Africa, Nananthus will tolerate intense heat and some frost.
+Coming from a more continental part of South Africa, these cacti will tolerate intense heat and some frost.
 They should be lightly shaded in summer.
-Water minimally, only when the plant starts shriveling.
+Water only when the plant starts shriveling.
 They need full sun or light shade in the other seasons.
 They generally bloom in the fall.

 Most species develop large root systems and must be kept in a large pot with a soil mix and excellent drainage to avoid root rot.
 These plants are sometimes planted so that some root systems are shown.

 Nananthus will take a small amount of frost for a short time.
-It is reported to be hardy to at least 10°F (-12°C).
+It is reportedly hardy to at least 10°F (-12°C).
 Keep cool in summer.

 See more at How to Grow and Care for Nananthus.